McFacePunch/SecretsTransfer/README.md

 </table>

+# Notice!
+This is still beta, core featuers work but its not very pretty yet.

 A secure secrets sharing service written in Rust and packaged neatly into a single binary for easy deployment and use.
 It provides an easy and minimal setup way to share secrets in a reliable and secure way.